xmos/ai_tools/experimental/xformer/python/README.md

 ```

 ### Using the Keras Model Validator
-This allows you to check whether you have missed any opportunities to slightly alter your model so that xformer can omtimise the model to better run on xcore.
+This allows you to check whether your model can be optimised by xformer.
+Refer to [the optimisation notebook](https://github.com/xmos/ai_tools/blob/develop/docs/optimise_for_xcore.ipynb) for details on what optimisations can be made.

 #### Parameters: